Roula Koromila: Television career

 In 2001 Koromila moved to Alpha, presenting the morning show "Enteka kai Kati", which was later renamed "Kalos Tous", which lasted until 2004, establishing the channel's morning slot.
 At the same time, she intermittently presented the show "...
 Sti Roula", which included such high-profile, exclusive guests as Haris Alexiou, Nikos Karvelas and Sakis Rouvas.
 For the 2004–2005 season Koromila moved to Star channel to present "Ole", before returning to Alpha in 2006 to launch "3 Euxes", which was later renamed "Zoi san Oneiro".
-In 2007 she acted as a mentor on "TV Stars: Parousiaste Live", while from 2007 to 2012 she served as programme consultant on Alpha.
-After overcoming health struggles she returned to Greek TV on April 26, 2010, to present "Greek Idol".
+In 2007 she acted as a mentor on "TV Stars: Parousiaste Live", while from 2007 to 2012 she served as a programme consultant on Alpha.
+After overcoming health struggles she returned to Greek TV on April 26 2010, to present "Greek Idol".
 The show's premiere enjoyed great success, achieving an overall 34.9% ratings share, while the first fifteen minutes of Koromila's reappearance on-air enjoyed a 43.2% ratings share.
-On October 3, 2010, she took on the presentation of "Big Brother".
-In Spring 2011 she presented the second "Greek Idol" season.
+On October 3 2010, she took on the presentation of "Big Brother".
+In the Spring of 2011 she presented the second "Greek Idol" season.
 In 2013 she terminated her contract with Alpha.

-On April 2, 2014, she returned to MEGA to serve as a judge on "Just the 2 of Us", while on April 16, 2016, she revived her highly successful show "Bravo", under the title "Bravo Roula" on the newly-formed channel "EPSILON".
-Koromila unexpectedly ended her contract with EPSILON before the transmission of the final celebratory episode from Syros, citing financial differences and inefficient cooperation with the channel's administration.
+On April 2 2014, she returned to MEGA to serve as a judge on "Just the 2 of Us", while on April 16 2016, she revived her highly successful show "Bravo", under the title "Bravo Roula" on the newly-formed channel "EPSILON".
+Koromila unexpectedly ended her contract with EPSILON before the transmission of the final celebratory episode from Syros, citing financial differences and inefficient co-operation with the channel's administration.

 Personal life

-Her first husband was the actor Panos Michalopoulos, with whom met in 1981, married in 1988 and divorced two years later.
-In 2000, Koromila married basketball player Nasos Galakteros, with whom separated seven years later.
-She is also known for her relationship with Italian actor Stefano Sartini, which lasted for six years and for a brief relationship with singer Stelios Rokkos.
+Her first husband was the actor Panos Michalopoulos, with whom she met in 1981, married in 1988 and divorced two years later.
+In 2000, Koromila married basketball player Nasos Galakteros, with whom she separated after seven years and later divorced.She is also known for her relationship with Italian director Stefano Sartini, which lasted for six years and for a brief relationship with singer Stelios Rokkos.

 Koromila has been honored with numerous television awards and is known as the national television presenter.